Big City Greens: Critical response

+Big City Greens received generally favorable reviews from critics.
 Bekah Burbank of LaughingPlace.com praised the characters of the series, writing, "While the mischief and antics are super silly and completely ridiculous, the characters themselves are quite fun.
 Just like it is with every family, the quirkiness is what you come to love most about the people you spend time with.
-The Green family might not be perfect, but they’re positive, supportive, and optimistic no matter the situation.
+The Green family might not be perfect, but they're positive, supportive, and optimistic no matter the situation.
 Everyone could benefit from spending a little time with this wacky family."
 Dave Trumbore of Collider asserted, "The animated series does a solid job of delivering fish-out-of-water laughs alongside some good, old-fashioned heart, making for a refreshing story that has one foot in the country and one in the city."

 Emily Ashby of Common Sense Media gave Big City Greens a grade of four out of five stars and complimented the presence of positive messages and role models, writing, "Big City Greens is a quirky but heartwarming animated series about a family that moves from the country to the city and doesn't quite fit in.
 Despite mining familiar stereotypes of rural dwellers the show has strong family-centric themes and silly, lighthearted laughs."
 Jaclyn Appelgate of Comic Book Resources ranked Big City Greens 5th in their "Best Currently Airing Kids' Cartoons" list, saying, "Both children and parents alike are entertained by the hilarious comedy and the lighthearted emphasis on family.
 Although the plot is simple in nature, being about a country family who goes to live in the big city, it's one of those shows viewers can rely on after a long day.
 Many fans even consider it a PG version of The Simpsons, which would explain why adults enjoy watching it as well."